Armenian genocide recognition: Austria

 Austria-Hungary was an ally of the Ottoman Empire and ignored numerous requests for help from the Armenian Catholicos in 1915.
-Reports about the genocide were suppressed by Marktgraf Johann von Pallavicini (Austrian ambassador in Istanbul).
+Reports about the genocide were suppressed by Markgraf Johann von Pallavicini (Austrian ambassador in Istanbul).
 Austrian newspapers kept silent about the genocide and adopted anti-Armenian stereotypes in their coverage of the defense of Van.
 The writer Franz Werfel, in his book The Forty Days of Musa Dagh, published in 1933, describes the beginning of the genocide from the perspective of the Armenians; it was later banned by the Nazis.

 In 2015, the Austrian Parliament recognized and condemned the genocide of Armenian citizens.
-The Austrian government then called upon the government of Turkey to recognize the events of 1915-1916 as genocide.
+The Austrian government then called upon the government of Turkey to recognize the events of 1915–1916 as genocide.
 Turkey responded that they were 'disappointed' and implied Austria was presenting only the Armenian version of events.

 China

 At present, China has not recognized the Armenian genocide.
-However, China has historically had an adverse relationship with the Turkic world, especially due to recent Xinjiang conflict when Turkey has been accused of sponsoring pan-Turkist separatists against China.
+However, China has historically had an adverse relationship with the Turkic world, especially due to the recent Xinjiang conflict, where Turkey has been accused of sponsoring pan-Turkist separatists against China.
 At the same time, anti-Chinese sentiment is also present in Turkey and other Turkic countries, most notably during the July 2009 Ürümqi riots, and news about the Uyghurs and other Turkic people in Xinjiang have always been a sensitive issue on Chinese–Turkish relations.

 As such, skepticism towards Turkey from China has resulted in a greater call for solidarity to the Armenian people in China, since relations between modern China and Armenia are friendly.
 During the Armenian genocide, China hosted a small number of Armenian refugees, mostly concentrated around Harbin and Tianjin, prompting expressions of gratitude from the survivors.
 China has been accused by Turkey of aiding Armenia with reference to the Ararat Mountain, the supposedly sacred mountain in Armenian mythology which lies inside modern Turkish borders, which Ankara believed Beijing is trying to help Armenia reinforce claims over Turkish territory.
 Calls for recognition of the genocide in China also gather attention, notably in 2009 when the Turkish government blamed Chinese administration for the Uyghur–Han tensions, and in 2014 when a group of Armenian musicians authorized by Beijing performed classical Armenian musical pieces in commemoration of the centenary of the genocide in China.

 In 2011, erstwhile Chinese Foreign Minister Yang Jiechi laid flowers on the Armenian genocide memorial in Yerevan.